maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

 - *Target Definitions*
   - **The word before `:` is the name of the target**
   - **After `:` is a requirement target that must run before running the current target**
-- `.PHONY` helps avoid possible name-collisions with other directory or file names on the computer
+- `.PHONY` helps avoid possible name-collisions with other directory names or file names on the computer

 Command|Description
 :-|:-